nathan-hoche/Yuki-Generator-C-Project/README.md

 * Makefile_lib -> Makefile for the library

 You can change this if you want **BUT** don't touch to lines between comments.
-:exclamation: They are modify, delete or fill for the generation!
+:exclamation: They are modified, deleted or filled during the generation!

 # Include :mouse:
-In Data folder you have Include.h
-Where you can add function declaration and other include.
+In Data folder you have Include.h where you can add functions declarations and others includes.

 # Library :fish:
-You can had all file of your complete lib inside the folder Data/lib/
+You can add all files of your complete lib inside the folder Data/lib/